rayluo/identity/docs/django.rst

         ...
         ]

-Django Web App Sign In and Sign Out
+Sign In and Sign Out
 -----------------------------------

 #.
 In your web project's ``views.py``, decorate some views with the